inbravo/togaf-feature-set/study-notes/part-4.md

   - ***Business Transformation Readiness Assessment***- Where capability gaps exist, to what extent is the business ready to transform in order to reach the target capability

 ### Compliance Assessment
-- Once an architecture has been defined, it is necessary to govern that architecture through implementation to ensure that the original Architecture Vision is appropriately realized
+- It is necessary to govern that architecture during implementation to ensure that the original Architecture Vision is appropriately realized
-- Periodic compliance reviews of implementation projects provide a mechanism to review project progress and ensure that the design and implementation is proceeding in line with the strategic and architectural objectives.
+- Periodic compliance reviews of implementation projects provide a mechanism to review project progress and ensure that the design and implementation is in line with the strategic and architectural objectives.
 It includes
   - Overview of project progress and status
   - Overview of project architecture/design
   - Completed architecture checklists: